lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Video playlist extensively exposing the DI: [here](https://www.youtube.com/playlist?list=PLybg94GvOJ9HD-GlBnTYutk8D1e71y__q).

+The DI was originally and continues to be funded by rich Christian nationalist organisations, with over $15 million per year in donations (source: [here](https://www.desmog.com/discovery-institute/)).

 ### Incompetence of "Creation Scientists"

 "Creation scientists" are degree-holding scientists who intend to use science to find evidence for their religious convictions.
 Despite being qualified (sometimes), they have a reputation for being exceptionally dishonest, untrustworthy, and most importantly, highly incompetent in their work promoting creationism.
 Examples include:

 - [Jeffrey Tomkins](https://www.reddit.com/r/DebateEvolution/comments/18uonlm/human_and_chimpanzee_genetic_similarity_an/), who made numerous basic arithmetic and methodological errors in attempting to show that humans and chimpanzees share much less DNA than the conventional figure of >95\%.

-- [Günter Bechly](https://evolutionnews.org/2025/01/farewell-to-gunter-bechly/) worked at the DI and allegedly ended his life in a murder-suicide car crash, killing one other person.
-The DI made no mention of these allegations in their post reminiscing on his career.
-Sources: [here](https://www.krone.at/3644919) and [here](https://www.reddit.com/r/DebateEvolution/comments/1i383fr/deleted_by_user/).

 - ["Mendel's Accountant"](https://www.reddit.com/r/DebateEvolution/comments/1gx4mgc/mendels_accountants_tax_fraud/), a computer program written by John Sanford, intended to show that mutation would always lead to 'genetic entropy' (loss of genetic information and degradation).
 The code was found to be heavily skewed to favour this conclusion, by biassing the effect of harmful mutations, among several other flaws.

-- ["Biblical Radiocarbon"](https://www.reddit.com/r/DebateEvolution/comments/1e8j9rv/answers_research_journal_publishes_an_impressive/), a website running a program that aims to 'recalibrate' conventional radiocarbon dates into a young-earth timeline.
+- ["Biblical Radiocarbon"](https://www.reddit.com/r/DebateEvolution/comments/1e8j9rv/answers_research_journal_publishes_an_impressive/), a website published by creationists at Answers in Genesis (AiG) running a program that aims to 'recalibrate' conventional radiocarbon dates into a young-earth timeline.
 The program's code was found to be of exceptionally poor quality with numerous bugs.

-- Salvador (Sal) Cordova, a creation scientist who gave a presentation at a conventional evolution conference.
+- [Salvador (Sal) Cordova](https://www.reddit.com/r/DebateEvolution/comments/1m5yc24/sals_latest_yettobepublished_totally_legit/), a creation scientist who gave a presentation at a conventional evolution conference.
 The presentation was highly unprofessional and he made no attempt to communicate any of his points clearly.
 Dr Dan Stern Cardinale and Dr Zach Hancock reviewed the presentation [here](https://www.youtube.com/watch?v=Vfj2_3QgkUc).
+He has also written a very poor quality paper [here](https://drive.google.com/file/d/13zbR3TsSJTmaLzFmR9yQxiNXW_Y-47ST/view?usp=sharing) which was rejected from the BioArxiv preprint server as well as several journals over a course of 8 years.

 - [Nathaniel Jeanson](https://www.icr.org/article/new-icr-research-associate-nathaniel/#:~:text=How%20can%20I%20use%20and%20abuse%20my%20training) is a Harvard PhD who has readily admitted that he only acquired his prestigious degree in order to promote creationism with authority.
 He has been caught recycling arguments without addressing the counters many times.

+- Raw Matt (Matthew Nailor) is an accomplice on the 'Standing for Truth' YouTube channel, a bottom-tier platform for YEC apologetics.
+He wrote a "paper" [here](https://drive.google.com/file/d/1AQyq2X7uaYMqNmb1hhHEJfaaPBAR-GIW/view?usp=sharing) with some of the most terrible formatting and content imaginable, and also fraudulently copied-and-pasted the PLOS One logo onto his paper, to pretend that the PLOS journal published his paper.

-It is often difficult to discern whether these "creation scientists" are incompetent or intentionally dishonest - the former seems less likely in the case of the more qualified individuals.
+It is often difficult to discern whether these "creation scientists" are incompetent or intentionally dishonest - the former seems far less likely in the case of the more qualified individuals.

+There is also a group of intelligent design (ID) proponents working at the Discovery Institute (DI).
+Unlike the YECs, the DI's ID proponents are **all liars**: no exceptions.
+They are paid to lie for a specific wider agenda and have been exposed many times, such as in [this video series](https://youtube.com/playlist?list=PLybg94GvOJ9HD-GlBnTYutk8D1e71y__q&si=2mzV14zBaG9iSaC8).
+Some examples:

+- Casey Luskin: deceptively edited a segment of a PBS Nova documentary to remove a voiceover explaining how a scientist made a plaster cast of the 'Lucy' (*Australopithecus afarensis*) pelvis fossil.
+He substituted this with a narrative claiming the scientists fraudulently cut and deformed the original specimen to make it falsely appear bipedal.

+- [Günter Bechly](https://evolutionnews.org/2025/01/farewell-to-gunter-bechly/) worked at the DI and allegedly ended his life in a murder-suicide car crash, killing one other person.
+The DI made no mention of these allegations in their post reminiscing on his career.
+Sources: [here](https://www.krone.at/3644919) and [here](https://www.reddit.com/r/DebateEvolution/comments/1i383fr/deleted_by_user/).

+- Michael Behe: selectively deleted parts of a data table showing the effect of mutations in a population of polar bears to falsely claim that neutral (benign) mutations are far rarer than they actually are.

+- Jonathan McLatchie: attended a Bible college (i.e. virtually zero academic standards; not a real college) and pretends to be a scientist.
+Also ragequit a 'Christianity vs atheism' debate against atheist Matt Dilahunty.

 ### Some Relevant Quotes